-If you have chosen to feed your baby with formula please bring into hospital the brand of your choice and bottles/teats.
+If you have chosen to feed your baby with formula please bring into hospital the brand of your choice suitable for newborn and bottles/teats.
 Many brands are available in tetrapaks which can be stored in the designated fridge for up to 24 hours.
 Cold water sterilising units are available for you to use.
 Staff are available to assist you and your baby.
-You may wish to feed your baby in skin-to-skin contact.
+You may wish to feed your baby in skin to skin contact